AdamBobocky/csa-grasp-3/README.md

 Product

-Task 1:
+✔️Task 1:

-- Create two readers in Library.
+✔️ - Create two readers in Library.
 And create two books.

-- Set a date (format:dd mm yyyy) to 5 5 2020
+✔️ - Set a date (format:dd mm yyyy) to 5 5 2020

-- Print all Libraty fields in readable format
+✔️ - Print all Libraty fields in readable format

-Task 2:
+✔️ Task 2:

 - Borrow book1 to reader1

 - Borrow book2 to reader2

-- Check fines
+✔️ - Check fines

 - change current date to 5 6 2020;